msimonborg/forbidium/README.md

 ## With Rails and strong parameters

-When added to the `Gemfile` in a Rails project, `ActionController::Parameters` will also receive these methods so you can use them with your `strong_parameters`:
+When added to the `Gemfile` in a Rails project, `ActionController::Parameters` will automatically receive these methods so you can use them with your `strong_parameters`:

 ```ruby
 def user_params